feliperma-itx/landwind/README.md

 2. Watch for files and compile Tailwind CSS + Flowbite:

 ```
-npx tailwindcss -i ./input.css -o ./output.css --watch
+npx tailwindcss -i ./input.css -o ./output.min.css --watch
 ```

-3. To deploy you will only need the `index.html` file and the `output.css` styles.
+3. To deploy you will only need the `index.html` file and the `output.min.css` styles.

 Alternatively, you can also just directly copy this code into your own projects, whether you use Laravel, React, Vue.js or other frameworks.

+4. You can use Netlify (or others) and execute the following command: `npx tailwindcss -i ./input.css -o ./output.min.css --minify`

 ## Built with Tailwind CSS and Flowbite